Unhall0w3d/UnHall0w3d.github.io/_posts/2020-06-01-python-checking-device-registration-cucm.md

 ## Option 1 Only - Device Pool Selection

+This only appears if you filter by Device Pool.

 <span class="image fit"><img src="{{ "/assets/images/phoneregcheck3.png" | absolute_url }}" alt="This only appears if you filter by Device Pool." /></span>

 ## Informational...